-For higher volume manufacturing, stamping or forming, or if minimal variability is required, like in critical applications like aerospace and medical, more automated cleaning methods are c.
+For higher-volume manufacturing or if minimal variability is required, like in critical applications like aerospace and medical, more automated cleaning methods are available.

 - Ultrasonic – Ultrasonic cleaning equipment use sound waves to break apart grease and lift it off the part.
 Ultrasonic equipment usually has the option of heating the cleaning material to increase cleaning performance.
-Cross contamination can be a concern, so change solvent regularly.
-Ultrasonic cleaning might be too rough on sensitive parts and materials.
+Cross-contamination can be a concern, so change the solvent regularly.
+Also consider that ultrasonic cleaning might be too rough on sensitive parts or materials.

-- Vapor degreaser – Vapor degreasing is the best cleaning process for the critical cleaning, like in aerospace and medical applications.
-Parts are submerged in a sump of boiling solvent or in a rinse sump with ultrasonics, and rinsed in solvent vapors.
-Specialized azeotropes or near-azeotropes solvents are required to avoid problems as the solvent is boiled and reconstituted over and over again.
+- Vapor degreaser – Vapor degreasing is the best cleaning process for critical cleaning, like in aerospace and medical applications.
+Parts are submerged in a sump of boiling solvent or in a rinse sump with ultrasonics and rinsed in solvent vapors.
+Specialized azeotropes or near-azeotrope solvents are required to avoid problems as the solvent is boiled and reconstituted repeatedly.

-- Batch washer – Parts are either stationary in a rack or run on a conveyor, and the degreasing agent (usually water-based and highly caustic) is sprayed over the parts.
+- Batch washer – Parts are either stationary in a rack or run on a conveyor, and the degreasing agent (often water-based and highly caustic) is sprayed over the parts.

 Does a degreaser need to be nonflammable?